 Craig is the Founder and Chief Entrepreneur Officer of Gig Wage, a venture-backed tech startup that builds modern payment tools for the future of work.
 Gig Wage designs payroll technology that meets the demand of on-demand workforces.
 Simple.
 Fast.
 Easy.
 Prior to Gig Wage, Craig was the CSO at Kairos, a venture-backed facial recognition / emotion-detection startup.
 Before becoming an entrepreneur, Craig sold over $10M of payroll and payroll-related technology.
 After playing Division 1 college basketball, Craig played professional basketball in Europe.
 Craig is the author of “The Sport of Sales” and a husband & father to four beautiful young girls.
 Craig’s motto: “Go for it.”

-Heather Lewis (Seattle, WA)
+Heather Lewis (Austin, TX)

 Laura Maechtlen (San Francisco, CA)